SynapseMedia/nucleus/docs/reference/storage/utilities.md

 estuary = functools.partial(Estuary, ESTUARY_API_BASE)
 ```

-!!! info
+!!! note
     These partial allows the fast creation of [services](./services.md).
+Any storage service that exposes an API is compatible and can be integrated into the SDK by implementing the [service protocol](./types.md).